Grand Tour of Italy

 from Venice to Sicily16 days from £2,599 per person

 Savour every flavour of Italy on our all-encompassing two-week tour, from the cultural highlights of the north to the carefree coasts in the south.
-Starting in the marshland-turned-masterpiece Venice, we’ll sweep through the lyrical landscapes of the Italian countryside before stopping in ancient Rome, Naples and Sicily.
-Italy’s ‘Big Three’, a glass of red overlooking beautiful Siena, the ruins of Pompeii - you’ll be indulging in the Italian way of life faster than you can say ‘buongiorno’.
+Starting in the marshland-turned-masterpiece Venice, we’ll sweep through the lyrical landscapes of the Italian countryside.
+Stopping in ancient Rome and Sicily, sipping a glass of red overlooking beautiful Siena, seeing the ruins of Pompeii - you’ll be indulging in the Italian way of life faster than you can say ‘buongiorno’.

 - 14 nights in hotels (accommodation as specified or similar)

 - International flights.
 Prices are based on return flights with British Airways from London Gatwick.
 Supplements may apply from other airports